oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

   - ``encoding`` and ``nencoding``: The encodings in use are always UTF-8.

-  - ``threaded``: Threaded Oracle Call Interface (OCI) is now always enabled in Thick mode.
+  - ``threaded``: Threaded Oracle Call Interface (OCI) is now always enabled in python-oracledb Thick mode.
 This option is not relevant to the Thin mode.

   See :ref:`deprecations` for more information.